JoergStrebel/minesweeper/README.md

-# Designing a better player experience for minesweeper
+# The design of a better player experience for minesweeper
 ## The game
 Minesweeper as a game is widely known and has lots of variants.
 In this context, the following variant is considered (which is implemented in KDE's KMines and MS Windows Minesweeper programs):